-How are we Assessed?
-Grades available: Pass - Distinction (Equivalent to GCSE 9-4) Examination:Controlled Assessment: 40%I hour 15 minute written exam60%2 centre assessed tasks You need to: be organised and meet coursework deadlines and like ICT be considering a career which involves children e.g. health visitor, play worker, midwife, psychologist work independently, gather sources, justify your views and draw conclusions like and be interested in children and their development What it is useful for after Year 11 it is designed with both practical and theoretical elements, which will prepare students for further qualifications in Child Care, Health and Social Care, Psychology, Sociology and Biology.
-Who can I speak to about this course? • Mrs Turner.
-Where else can I look? log on to the National Careers' Information Service or KUDOS or prospects.ac.uk and www.ocr.org.uk/cambridgenationals
+Pass - Distinction\ (Equivalent to GCSE 9-4)

+• Examination: 40% I hour 15 minute written exam

+Controlled Assessment: 60% 2 centre assessed tasks

+- be organised and meet coursework deadlines and like ICT - be considering a career which involves children e.g. health visitor, play worker, midwife, psychologist - work independently, gather sources, justify your views and draw conclusions - like and be interested in children and their development it is designed with both practical and theoretical elements, which will prepare students for further qualifications in Child Care, Health and Social Care, Psychology, Sociology and Biology.

+Mrs Turner.

+- log on to the National Careers' Information Service or KUDOS or prospects.ac.uk and - www.ocr.org.uk/cambridgenationals